 Parenting and Children – Resources

 As a service member, you have access to a number of resources that can assist you with each phase of parenthood – from those sleep-deprived nights with your newborn to the busy days of helping your teen prepare for college.
-Here are a few essential resources and services that can meet your needs:
+Here are some essential resources and services you can use for help along the way:

 - Home visits from specialists, nurses and social workers to answer your questions about sleep, nutrition, behavior management, breastfeeding and other concerns.